 There might be some reactions caused by certain foods, whether you consume or come into contact with them.
-These symptoms may include:
+Common food allergies in adults and children have many different symptoms that may include:

 - Itching or swelling in your mouth

 Recently, the FDA approved the first oral peanut allergy desensitization treatment for patient’s ages 4 to 17 years old.
 During this treatment, patients will ingest the peanut allergy therapy in the office for 4 hours under observation of their allergy specialist.
 After the 4 hours, patients will continue a routine regimen at home for 2 weeks as specified by their provider.
 Patients will continue to come in the office bi-weekly for 11 total dose increases before reaching a maintenance dose.